22 August 2026

 Appendix B.

-For the latest official rules and requirements, consult the Ministry’s
+For the property thresholds and restrictions, see the Ministry’s

 Disclaimer: This article is for general information only and should not be treated as legal, tax or investment advice.
 Golden Visa rules, property requirements and tax implications should always be checked with qualified professionals before making a decision.